 Each Industry Bridge Program was developed, and is operated by, data from the Prince George's County State of the Workforce Report, MWE, LMI, and the WDB's and EPG's LMA, coupled with direct employer and job seeker survey data.
 This information is continuously developed and compared with future regional and local research, to ensure the County is adequately forecasting labor market conditions, creating and operating programming to best prepare residents and business for the economic changes of the future.
-Forecasting and preparation for future economic conditions will allow businesses to have a local talent pool of qualified workforce and allow job seekers the opportunity make the wages they desire.
+Forecasting and preparation for future economic conditions will allow businesses to have a local talent pool of qualified workforce and allow job seekers the opportunity to make the wages they desire.
 A labor force that meets the needs of businesses is a labor force that, at its core, has people with the necessary educational attainment levels, credentials and work experience.

 Industry Bridge Programs are led by Business Advisory Councils, comprised of Business Leaders in the DC Metropolitan Area that ensures each program is aligned with current industry trends and produces job seekers who can immediately contribute and be productive on the job.
 By creating a singular focus on a specific industry sector, it allows the Board and the Community Network the ability to customize programming for Prince George's County residents to meet the immediate needs of local businesses.
-Graduates of Industry Bridge Programs are in high demand due to their knowledge of the industry, industry specific skills and qualifications, and industry recognized credentials - which is what employer's desire.
+Graduates of Industry Bridge Programs are in high demand due to their knowledge of the industry, industry specific skills and qualifications, and industry recognized credentials - which is what employers desire.
 Industry Bridge Programs will continuously help job seekers with severe barriers to employment compete with job seekers without barriers.

 The WDB's and EPG's Industry Bridge Programs will not only improve the lives of County residents and development a talent pipeline for the County's in-demand industries, the Industry Bridge Programs will increase the education levels of Prince George's County residents.
-The Transportation and Logistics Consortium Industry Bridge Program is in discussion and could be launched in Program Year 2021/Fiscal Year 2022.
+The Transportation and Logistics Consortium Industry Bridge Program, which was in development at the time of the Local Plan, has since been launched, with the goal of training 25,000 individuals for jobs in transportation, distribution and logistics by the end of 2025.